apache/mxnet/docs/tutorials/index.md

 - [Fast, portable neural networks with Gluon HybridBlocks](http://gluon.mxnet.io/chapter07_distributed-learning/hybridize.html)
 - [Training on multiple GPUs with gluon](http://gluon.mxnet.io/chapter07_distributed-learning/multiple-gpus-gluon.html)

-## MXNet
+## Low Level Interface

-These tutorials introduce a few fundamental concepts in deep learning and how to implement them in _MXNet_.
+These tutorials introduce a few fundamental concepts in deep learning and how to implement them in MXNet.
 The _Basics_ section contains tutorials on manipulating arrays, building networks, loading/preprocessing data, etc. The _Training and Inference_ section talks about implementing Linear Regression, training a Handwritten digit classifier using MLP and CNN, running inferences using a pre-trained model, and lastly, efficiently training a large scale image classifier.

 ### Basics